DSAISummerCamp/dscamp_public/NLP 2/Conversational AI/readme.md

 ## Chatbot
 In this project you will have a conversation with AI.
 This is similar to something you might have seen in many websites.
-The AI model is a machine learning model that generates english language given some initial sentences.
+The AI model is a response generation model trained on 147 MB multi turn dialogue from Reddit discussion thread.
 We are going to use the free GPU environment provided by Google in the form of [google colabratory](colab.research.google.com).

 ### Objective